lambdaclass/concrete/ROADMAP.md

-**Untracked audit corpus prerequisite.** Before the reverse inventory becomes enforcing, classify every file under `.audit_me/`: promote a minimal reproducer and its expected observation into the checked corpus, or delete it deliberately after recording why it is superseded.
+**Untracked audit corpus prerequisite.** Before the reverse inventory becomes enforcing, classify every file under `.audit_me/`: promote a minimal reproducer with its control, expected observation, and case manifest into `tests/bugs/<id>/`, or delete it deliberately after recording why it is superseded.
+Existing `tests/wrong-code`/fixture paths may migrate when touched, but no second bug registry is created.
 The directory currently contains the bug-050–055 audit probes, four mini-projects, and generated binaries/LLVM files;
 leaving them untracked makes `git clean` a data-loss event and makes the future reverse inventory fail for reasons no owner has adjudicated.
-Generated artifacts are never promoted as source fixtures.
+Generated artifacts are never promoted as source fixtures, and new `.audit_me/` files are forbidden once this gate lands.

 **Publication discipline.** A milestone is not “pushed everywhere” until the same intended tip and bug/roadmap artifacts are present on every declared